DAAD Graduate School Scholarship Programme (GSSP)

 Submission & Information

-Two informative 1-hour sessions will be held on Zoom for questions and answers about the program and application procedure on October 18th 2024 at 10h00 and 17h00 (CEST or GMT+2).
+Two informative 1-hour sessions will be held on Zoom at dates to be determined.
 To receive the Zoom links and for other questions, please contact us at ExpGeoDAAD@uni-bayreuth.de.

 Bayerisches Geoinstitut, Universität Bayreuth, 95440 Bayreuth, Deutschland